If we repeatedly let our mind take us to hell, eventually it won’t let us come back

 Addicts often live in their own mental hell.
 Their mind subjects them to tormenting emotions: unbearable cravings, crippling self-flagellation, utter hopelessness.

 How do addicts enter such a hell?
 They aren’t born as addicts; no one is.
-People slide into addiction by small indulgences that gradually increase in intensity and frequency.
+People slide into addiction by small indulgences that gradually increase in quantity and frequency.
 Eventually, the urge to indulge becomes irresistible, making their life unbearable.
 Being lured and lulled by their devilish mind, they unwittingly enter hell.

 How can we avoid this trap?
 By knowing that our mind can be our enemy (06.06) and refusing to entertain its hellish fantasies.
 Resisting the mind is tough, but redirecting it makes things easier.
-By practicing bhakti-yoga, we can strive to take our mind to paradise – to all-pure Krishna.
+By practicing bhakti-yoga, we can strive to take our mind to paradise, ultimately to all-pure Krishna.
 When we thus bask in Krishna’s presence, one day, our consciousness will become so devotionally absorbed as to never return to this world of temptation.

 Think it over: